maliedvp/py-neer-utilities/docs/source/id_panel.md

-# Data Preparation for Training
+# Creating a Panel ID

 ## Prerequisites